easybuilders/easybuild/docs/Configuration.rst

 * *modules install path subdirectory* (``--subdir-modules``): ``modules``
 * *modules install path suffix* (``--suffix-modules-path``): ``all``

-The subdirectories for the software and modules install paths (relative to ``--installpath``) can be specified using the corresponding dedicated configuration options (available since EasyBuild v1.14.0).
+The subdirectories for the software and modules install paths (relative to ``--installpath``, see :ref:`installpath`) can be specified using the corresponding dedicated configuration options (available since EasyBuild v1.14.0).

 For example:

 .. code:: shell-session

     $ export EASYBUILD_SUBDIR_SOFTWARE=installs
-    $ eb --subdir-modules=module_files ...
+    $ eb --installpath=$HOME/easybuild --subdir-modules=module_files ...

 Modules tool (``--modules-tool``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^